Can I Sleep With My Dentures In?

 Can sleeping with my dentures help sleep apnoea?

 In some people, wearing dentures at night may help prevent a condition called Obstructive Sleep Apnoea (OSA), a dangerous sleep-related breathing disorder.
-In this case, professional advice is to remove your dentures to rest supporting tissues during waking hours.
+In this case, we advise removing your dentures to rest supporting tissues during waking hours.

 What did Lisa say?